thepurpleowl/House-of-Codes/CONTRIBUTING.md

 # Contribution

-Contribution would be acceted only with following guidelines.
+PRs would be accepted only if the following guidelines are followed.

 1. Don't raise a PR with a solution if the competition with the problem is still going on.
 2. Make sure the problem haven't been solved yet.
 If it's already present, please don't add a duplicate.
+   **Whenever you add a code in any subdirectory, update the README of that specific directory with the problem link.**
 3. If you think there is a mistake OR you've a better solution, create an issue, and it'll be assigned to you to work upon.
 4. Nomeclature of files should be as follows
     **(PROBLEM_CODE)\_(EVENT_CODE).(FILE_TYPE)**